jfowkes/pycutest/paper/paper.md

 The CUTEst [@cutest] library is a widely used collection of nonlinear optimization test problems, based on the original CUTE [@cute] and CUTEr [@cuter] packages.
 It has a collection of over 1500 problems, many of which are parametrized to allow for variable dimensions, etc.
-However, despite the popularity of this package, it is currently only accessible through Fortran or MATLAB interfaces provided in the main package, or a new Julia interface [@cutestjl].
+However, despite the popularity of this package, it is currently only accessible through Fortran, C or MATLAB interfaces provided in the main package, or a new Julia interface [@cutestjl].
 In particular, there is no way to use CUTEst through Python, even though Python is widely used in numerical computation and has a large ecosystem of open source software for nonlinear optimization.